AGCoL SyMAP Queries UA

 Annotated (Gene Hit)

-Every* This is like the Every option, but a hit may be listed multiple times if it aligns to overlapping genes; in other words, ALL genes will be shown if they have any alignment.
-The Gene# for non-best hits will be suffixed with an "*" and the Htype is unknown.
-See Rules for genes/chr
+Every* This is like the Every option, but a hit may be listed multiple times if it aligns to minor genes.
+The minor Gene# will be suffixed with an "*" and the Hit Type is unknown.

 One Only hits that align to a gene on ONE end will be shown.
-The Gene# columns will show the best gene for the end with the hit.
-See Rules for genes/chr
+The Gene# column will show the best gene for the end with the hit.

-Both Only hits that align to genes on BOTH end will be shown.
-The Gene# columns will show the best gene for both ends of the hit.
+Both Only hits that align to genes on BOTH ends will be shown.
+The Gene# column will show the best gene for both ends of the hit.

 None Only hits that do NOT align to a gene on either end will be shown.
-The Gene# columns will not have a value for either end of the hit.
+The Gene# column will not have a value for either end of the hit.

 Block#